 In some instances it makes sense to Combine several Capacity Models.
 For example an organization might want to consider New Leads + Open Opportunities in determining assignee capacity.
 Capacity Models are additive - so if we extended our example to include Opportunities as well, then Charlie would need to keep his New Leads + Open Opportunities at or below 5.

-See Assignee Status on the Working Hours Summary tab
+See Status on the Assignee Summary tab

 When All Assignees Exceed Capacity Threshold